open-energy-transition/open-tyndp/doc/benchmarking.rst

 Example of indicators extracted from `kpis_s_all__all_years.csv` for DE scenario with 720SEG:

 ===============================  =====  =====  ======  =====  ============  =======  ============
-Table                            sMPE   sMAPE  sMdAPE  RMSLE  Growth Error  Missing  commit_hash
+Table                            sMPE   sMAPE  sMdAPE  RMSLE  Growth Error  Missing  version
 ===============================  =====  =====  ======  =====  ============  =======  ============
 **Final energy demand**          -0.57  0.69   0.61    1.79   0.00          3        a718362
 **Electricity demand**           0.56   0.56   0.64    0.66   0.02          2        a718362